 There can be no violation of copyright in the videos.
 Students are very strongly encouraged to consult the document Bound By Law ©2006 Keith Aoki, James Boyle, Jennifer Jones for more information on how to respect intellectual property rights.

 Video entries must be uploaded and made available to the general public to YouTube, Vimeo or other social media network and the link included in the mandatory Submission Form.

 Participation in the Student Video Contest constitutes acceptance, also by parental authorities of participating minors, of the terms authorizing John Cabot University to use the video and photos taken at the events.
-Download the disclaimer.
+View the disclaimer.

 The panel of judges (JCU professors and qualified alumni) will select the winning video based on the following criteria: